athackst/athackst.github.io/_articles/aws-deepracer-2-software.md

 docker run --network=host -it athackst/ros:kinetic-dev bash
 ```

-This starts my docker image in an interactive terminal and shares your network with the image.
-You'll want to share your network with the image for the same reason you needed to disable the firewall.
+This command starts the docker image in an interactive terminal and shares the host network.
+You'll want to share your network with the docker image for the same reason you needed to disable the firewall.

-Now all you need to do is set the ROS_MASTER_URI to your DeepRacer.
-This is done simply through an environment variable.
+Now all you need to do is set the ROS_MASTER_URI to your DeepRacer through an environment variable.

 ```bash
 root@x1-carbon:/$ export ROS_MASTER_URI=http://$DEEPRACER_IP:11311